SailZoo Blog

 • Aluminum: A lighter option often used for smaller boats.
 However, the downside is that it is not as stiff or durable as stainless steel.

-2. Fabric
+2. Fabric - Acrylic or Polyester?

-• UV Protection: Prevents fading and degradation from the sun.
+• UV protection: Prevents fading and degradation from the sun.

 • Waterproofing: Keeps rain and spray out of the cockpit.

-The most common fabric types for sprayhoods include:
+The most common fabrics for sprayhoods are:

 3. Windows